avkudr/avkudr.github.io/index.md

 My core skills and experience are at the confluence of robotics and computer vision.
 Specifically, I have developed algorithms for automatic navigation of a small continuum robot inside a nasal cavity, using incoming images; developed new 3D reconstruction techniques to obtain 3D models for microsamples using a Scanning Electron Microscope (SEM) and worked on a series of other tasks related to visual tracking and visual servoing for different complex systems and microassembly tools.
 In 2017, I graduated from the [University of Franche-Comté](https://avkudr.github.io/www.univ-fcomte.fr/) with a PhD degree.

-Today, I am a computer vision engineer at [Modulo Pi](https://www.modulo-pi.com/).
-For the last two years I’ve been working on various exciting projects: multicamera calibration, autocalibration of multiple projectors, pose tracking, 3D reconstruction, and augmented reality.

 To learn more about my hands-on work, check out [my portfolio](/portfolio) and some of [my open-source projects](/projects).
 You can also review my complete [CV-resume here](https://avkudr.github.io/assets/CV_avk_web.pdf).

 ### Key Skills